Toddy Bear by Don Christensen

 Funny animal comics

-Together with penciller Tony Strobl and inker Steve Steere he made a comic book adaptation of the Donald Duck animated short 'Donald in Mathmagic Land' (1959), and he is credited himself for drawing the 'Mickey Mouse' story 'The Disappearing Island' (1950) for a Wheaties premium give-away comic.
+Together with penciller Tony Strobl and inker Steve Steere, Christensen made a comic book adaptation of the Donald Duck animated short 'Donald in Mathmagic Land' (1959), and is credited with drawing the 'Mickey Mouse' story 'The Disappearing Island' (1950) for a Wheaties premium give-away comic.
 Up until the 1970s, Christensen wrote many Disney comics for these promotional give-away books for companies like Cheerios, Apsco, Wilson Sun Glasses, Admiral and Robin Hood Flour.
 Christensen also penned the scripts for three space-themed comic books by Disney named 'Walt Disney's Man In Space' (1955), 'Walt Disney's Mars and Beyond' (1956) and 'Walt Disney's Man In Space: Satellites' (1959).
 The first two issues received a Thomas Edison Science Foundation Award for their accomplishments in explaining space technology in an entertaining fashion.
-In the 1960s he also wrote stories directly for The Walt Disney Company's "studio program", which were aimed at the European market.
+In the 1960s, he also wrote stories directly for The Walt Disney Company's "studio program", aimed at the European market.

 'Robin Hood Robin' (Barnyard Comics #18, 1948)